 This all has a point to it….read on….

 I tried speaking with her on why she doesn’t acknowledge what I do or have an interest in what I do.
-By the way, those things I do help put food on the table.
+By the way, those things helped put food on the table.
 Outside of my long day job, I work on 2 or 3 YouTube channels for extra income.

 I certainly don’t need approval or anyone to tell me my work is good.
 I don’t like fake anything.
 I’m black and white honest.
 Feedback is nice, good or bad, as it helps someone progress.
 It’s important to support the person you love.